-Writing comments on students' work and Unit Recording Sheet (URS) provides a means of communication between teachers during the internal standardisation, and with the moderator if the work is part of the moderation sample.
+Writing comments on students' work and Unit Recording Sheet (URS) provides a means of

 6.4.3 Internal standardisation

 It is important that all teachers/assessors work to common standards.
 Centres must make sure that, within each unit, the internal standardisation of marks across teachers/assessors and teaching groups takes place using an appropriate procedure.